Near-Pilotless Single Carrier Communications Using Matrix Decomposition: Performance Evaluation and Results

 \subsection{Algorithm Complexity Analysis}

-The complexity of matrix pseudo inverse involving a diagonal matrix is derived in \cite{10025791}.
-Consequently, the complexity of step 6 in Algorithm \ref{alg:alt_min_fde} is of $\mathcal{O}(PLN_r)$, indicating a directly proportional to the sequence length $P$.
-The number of samples considered as a sequence for one instance of the algorithm depends on the coherence time of the channel.
+The computational complexity of AM algorithm can be expressed as a function of $P$, $L$ and $N_r$ with a consideration that $P \gg N_r \gg L $.
+The complexity of matrix pseudo inverse involving a diagonal matrix is detailed and derived in \cite{10025791}.
+Most of the complexity comes from Step 5 of Algorithm \ref{alg:alt_min_fde} which is of $\mathcal{O}(PLN_r)$, indicating a direct proportionality to the sequence length $P$.
+The approximate complexity per iteration of the AM algorithm is $\mathcal{O}(PLN_r)$, which is similar to the complexity $\mathcal{O}(P^3)$ of the SVD update rule in PCA compression \cite{7511265}, but more computationally intensive because it requires multiple iterations.
+The number of samples in a sequence for one instance of the algorithm depends on the coherence time of the channel.
 Therefore, there is a trade-off between the improved accuracy and increased complexity resulting from longer sequence lengths.
-The proposed method can be extended to multi-user systems, which represents the future direction of this work.
+This method of matrix decomposition is performed for every $P$ length sequence transmission.
+If coherence time is large enough to maintain the channel estimates, the same estimates can be used for successive transmissions, reducing channel estimation and data decoding computations.